 With a lower cost of living and excellent climate, families can enjoy a variety of outdoor activities including fishing, hunting, camping, sport and cycling on the Hauraki Rail Trail.

-Our schools are of an excellent standard.
-Also, we don’t have any traffic jams!
+Our schools are of an excellent standard and we don’t have any traffic jams!

 For the keen fishers within the Hauraki District there are four major rivers: Ohinemuri, Waitawheta, Waihou and Piako; and two coastlines: Whiritoa and the Kaiaua (Seabird) Coast.
 Of course we are also centrally located to many others.

 The Karangahake Gorge hosts numerous tramps/walks of various lengths for all fitness levels featuring a number of historic sites, mining relics and natural beauty.
 Visit the Department of Conservation website to find out more about their campsites, tracks and huts.

 View more about walks, tracks and cycle trails in Hauraki.